PeridexisErrant/DF-Walkthrough/chapters/chap07-nobles.rst

 With :guilabel:`Animals` selected, hit enter.
 You can see all the animals in your fortress on the following screen.
-This is also the screen you can set animals to be butchered on mass.
+This is also the screen you can set animals to be butchered en mass.
 If you set a few to be butchered a dwarf with :guilabel:`small animal dissection` and :guilabel:`butchery` skills enabled will run off and start grabbing those animals and chopping them up in the